CurtisSchneider1/mtgPriceAnalysis/README.md

 - Stack Overflow was used as a learning tool and debugging.
 - Python Documentation was used for syntax of some modules and methods.
 - Matplotlib.org was used for plotting syntax.
-- ChatGPT was used to used as a learning tool and for troubleshooting/debugging.
+- ChatGPT was used for troubleshooting/debugging.

 ### Author
 Curtis Schneider